moccbc/moccbc.github.io/_posts/2025-11-25-netflix-rtdg-1.md

 Read until "Kafka as the Ingestion Backbone"

+## Summary

+As business needs grew in Netflix, so did the complexity of the microservice ecosystem within the company itself.
+At the same time, there was a need for Netflix to be able to draw insights from data between the different business needs these microservices were serving.
+One example that the article gave was of how a single user could take three different actions such as watching an episode of a show, then switching devices, then finally playing the related game on the platform.
+How could all of these actions be traced back to the single person?

+The problem was not that they had a data collection issue.
+It was more of a data retrieving issue.
+A microservice architecture helps in isolating teams from each other so that they are able to build and deploy independently of each other.
+In addition, since services in this architecture interact with each other through interfaces or API contracts, data isolation is also a big pro.
+This way teams don't have to share different data storage methods or schemas between other services.
+However, the latter is a big issue when it comes to answering the key question that needs to be answered here.
+It would take multiple hops between different data sources in order to draw conclusions, which can take up a lot of time because you have to figure out who owns the information, request it, then have the team process it, then the team needs to respond, etc.

+This is where the Real-Time Data Graph, or RDG, comes into play.
+With a graph representation, you would be able to connect data (nodes) with relationships (edges).
+Then drawing insights from this data would just be a graph traversal.
+In addition, a graph structure provides flexibility as things change.

+The article then goes into discussing the high level idea of RDG.
+It has 3 layers to it: the ingestion and processing, the storage, and the retrieval.
+The ingestion and processing step is where they actually create the graph out of the data.
+The storage layer will store the graph for later use.
+Finally, the retrieval layer is probably where the information is used to draw the insights.

+Part 1 really only describes the ingestion and processing layer.
+This is where I stopped for this day.

 ## Notes
 ### Introduction
 - The article states that Netflix's core offering is "streaming video on demand".
 It makes a distinction between this and "ad-supported plans", "live programming events", and "mobile games"(!).